kehman18/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setting mode of files to be the same
+executing permissions to all subdirectoris